hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 ### Queues

 Using the menu item **Queues**, you can monitor your queues data structure.
-When you expand this menu item and click on a queue, a new tab for monitoring that queue instance is opened on the right, as shown below.
+When you expand this menu item and click on a queue, a new tab for monitoring that queue instance opens on the right, as shown below.

 ![](images/Queues-Home.jpg)